Chapman's Blue (Polyommatus thersites)

 First brood females have a good degree of blue scales, whereas second brood females are more classically brown with orange lunules.
 First brood females could be confused with icarus - see the icarus page for possible means of differentiating.
 It is an early emerger, usually being on the wing in April in the south of France.

-This species is referred to as Agrodiaetus thersites in T&L, but now seems to be classified as a member of the Polyommatus family.
+This species is referred to as Agrodiaetus thersites in T&L, but is now classified as a member of the Polyommatus genus.

 ref sex